Guitar Monsters

-Guitar Monsters is an album by Chet Atkins and Les Paul, released in 1978.
+Guitar Monsters is an album by Chet Atkins and Les Paul, released by RCA Records in 1978.
 It is their second collaboration, after their Grammy Award-winning release Chester & Lester.

 At the Grammy Awards of 1978, Guitar Monsters was nominated for the Grammy Award for Best Instrumental Performance.

 Reception

 Writing for Allmusic, critic Richard S. Ginell recalled the success of the duo's first collaboration and wrote of this album "the results are just about as marvelous."